IRC Section 121/Treasury Decision 9030

 Employment: Exception permitted if the new job site is at least 50 miles farther from the old home than the old workplace was from that home.

-Health: Exception permitted if the primary reason is related to a disease, illness or injury or if a physician recommends a change in residence for health reasons.
-In addition, a qualified person for health reasons includes close relatives, so that sales related to caring for sick family members will qualify.
+Health: Exception permitted if the primary reason is related to a disease, illness, or injury or if a physician recommends a change in residence for health reasons.
+In addition, a qualified person for health reasons includes close relatives, so sales related to caring for sick family members will qualify.

 Any of the first five situations listed above must involve the taxpayer, spouse, co-owner, or a member of the taxpayer’s household to qualify.
 The Regulations also give the IRS Commissioner the discretion to determine other circumstances as “unforeseen.”

 The Regulations list several factors relevant in determining which home is the “principal residence” of taxpayers who own more than one home: